 Mobility restrictions and labour deficits

 Meanwhile, restrictions on international mobility during the pandemic have also created a need for certain types of work, including those that were often filled by working holidaymakers before the pandemic.
 In March 2020, Australia and Aotearoa-New Zealand closed their borders to all excepting citizens and permanent residents – working holidaymakers, who carry temporary visas, can therefore not enter the country.
 While working holidaymakers may legally engage in most types of work, in both countries, they are often associated with certain sectors, including hospitality, tourism, agriculture, and childcare.
-The drop in the number of working holidaymakers following the onset of the pandemic has therefore prompted concerns about the survival of the tourism and farming sectors in both countries, which are reliant on migrant labour sourced through working holiday schemes.
+The drop in the number of working holidaymakers following the onset of the pandemic has therefore prompted concerns about sectors such as tourism and farming, which are reliant on migrant labour sourced through working holiday schemes.
 The decline in working holidaymakers has further prompted a deficit in au pairs, on whom many families are dependent for childcare.
 Many au pairs have returned to their countries of nationality, while new au pairs cannot enter either country.
 For Leslie and Jemima, however, the deficit in working holidaymakers made it easy for them to find work – despite carrying visitor’s visas, and not having the legal right to work in Aotearoa-New Zealand.
 For Leslie, who is employed as an au pair with a family in a small town on South Island, the deficit has also necessitated completing additional work on the family’s dairy farm, which is subject to a labour shortage due to the dearth of working holidaymakers.

 Emergent legal categories